westhee/LIFSResearchBlog/_posts/2019-08-02-presentation-template-survey.md

 ---

 We are running a LIFS presentation template design competition!
-If your presentation is chosen you will recieve a really fancy prize!
+If your presentation is chosen you will receive a fancy prize!

 ### Rules
 * The presentation file should represent the LIFS Institute
 * It must have a title slide, two content slides, and an ending slide
-* Submit a PPTX (MS Office) and and ODP (Open Document Presentation)
+* Submit a PPTX (MS Office) and ODP (Open Document Presentation)

 ### Bonus
 * English and Korean well-mixed